 You are required to submit one supporting statement verifying that the application presents a fair and honest reflection of the participant's practice in line PSF 2023 Descriptor 1, one from your Head of School/Institute or their nominee, and one from an experienced educator.
-Queen Mary Fellowship Application
+Your application is incomplete without this.